 Made with stylish grey stoneware, the Monolith Vase’s concrete-like exterior has a rough texture that adds an industrial look.
 This bold vase comes in both small and large sizes that can be styled together.
 Enjoy how the outline and form of the Monolith designer vase cast the most beautiful shadows in your space

 Ferm Living is a Danish design brand with a soft minimalist feel, and we love all of their vases.
 Today we’re highlighting two pieces shown in the above vignette: the Bendum Vase and the Shell Pot, The Bendum Vase is made with solid brown Bidasar marble that features a gorgeous natural texture and soft yet geometric shape.
 The Shell Pot is shaped like a nautilus shell that appears both simple and sculptural.

-We love the hand-formed handles of the Anse Vase, made with raw and rustic clay contrasted by its clean and conical form.
-We love the small speckled details when up close with this unique and modern vase design.
+We also love the hand-formed handles of the Anse Vase, made with raw and rustic clay contrasted by its clean and conical form.
+We appreciate the small speckled details when up close with this unique and modern vase design.

 Inspired to refresh your design vignettes?
 Discover 4 ways to add texture to your home.

 More Like This: 21 Beautiful and Modern Design Objects for 2021